OIIDDS/OIIDDS-2024/README.md

 ## Submission Logistics

-Extended abstracts can be 1-2 pages; short-length manuscripts for workshops are generally 4-6 pages.
+Extended abstracts can be 1-2 pages excluding the references.
+Acception notification will be made 5 days after submission.

 Manuscripts must be submitted as PDFs via [this link](https://cmt3.research.microsoft.com/ICBO2024/).